ishehadeh/howlite/writing/report/main.typ

 Unconditionally, all comparison operators: `<`, `<=`, `>`, `>=`, `==`, and `!=` synthesize to the type `0 | 1`.
 Similarly, logical "and" (`&&`), and logical "or" (`||`) always synthesizes to the type `0 | 1`.

-Although a scheme similar to the logical not (`!`) operator could be implemented, where the constructed type depends on the operands, a simple implementation was chosen for development efficiency, and to see how it would effect programming in the language.
+Although a scheme similar to the logical not (`!`) operator could be implemented, where the constructed type depends on the operands, a simple implementation was chosen for development efficiency, and to see how it would affect programming in the language.
-Ultimately, the difference rarely matters, since if the outcome of a boolean operation is always true, or always false its likely either for debugging, or an error on the programmer's part, making the case relatively rare.
+Ultimately, the difference rarely matters, since if the outcome of a boolean operation is always true, or always false it's likely either for debugging, or an error on the programmer's part, making the case relatively rare.

 == Future Work<sc-future-work>